SandeshMRaykar/Task-Manager/README.md

 ﻿# Task-Manager

 TaskManager is a simple task management application developed using React and Redux.
-It allows users to create, edit, and delete tasks easily.
+It allows users to create, organize, and delete tasks easily.

 Features
 Create new tasks with title, description and duedae.